Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

 III.
 Files in this project with a link and a short description of each file:

 - A. 01.
 Classical way to count in breton femnin forms:
-    - Description: you will find a database from "0" to "2000000000" to count in breton in the feminin.
+    - Description: you will find a database from "2" to "1184" to show the parten to count in breton in the feminin.
+If you want to count more than that in breton you can reuse the patern and put it in the file "A. 02.
+Classical way to count in breton masculin fomrs".
     - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/A.%2001.%20Classical%20way%20to%20count%20in%20breton%20femnin%20forms
 - A. 02.
 Classical way to count in breton masculin forms:
     - Description: you will find a database from "0" to "2000000000" to count in breton in the masculin.
     - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/A.%2002.%20Classical%20way%20to%20count%20in%20breton%20masculin%20forms

 - B. 01.
-Rare forms to count in breton in letters feminin:
+Rare forms to count in breton in letters:
-    - Description: you will find a database from "0" to "2000000000" to count in breton in the feminin with rare forms.
+    - Description: This file shows how to count every number contening "99" in a particular way.
 For exemple 99 = kant nemet unan (a hundred minus one).
-    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/B.%2001.%20Rare%20forms%20to%20count%20in%20breton%20in%20letters%20feminin
+    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/B.%2001.%20Rare%20forms%20to%20count%20in%20breton%20in%20letters
 - B. 02.
-Rare forms to count in breton in letters masculin.
+Counting by twenty forms in letters:
-    - Description: you will find a database from "0" to "2000000000" to count in breton in the masculin with rare forms.
-For exemple 99 = kant nemet unan (a hundred minus one).
+    - Description: you will find a database from "120" to "199" to count in breton by a system called "by twenty".
+For exemple 121 = unan ha c'hwec'h-ugent.
-  - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/B.%2002.%20Rare%20forms%20to%20count%20in%20breton%20in%20letters%20masculin
+  - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/B.%2002.%20Counting%20by%20twenty%20forms%20in%20letters
 - B. 03.
-Counting by twenty forms in letters incorr.:
+Counting by hundreds in letters:
-    - Description: you will find a database from "0" to "2000000000" to count in breton with a rarely used system by twenty after a hundred.
+    - Description: you will find a little pattern from "1100" to "1901" to know how to count by "hundreds" in Breton.
+This system is used a lot for counting centurys.
+    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/B.%2003.%20Counting%20by%20hundreds%20in%20letters
+- B. 04.
+Breton Ordinals numbers:
+    - Description:
-    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/B.%2003.%20Counting%20by%20twenty%20forms%20in%20letters%20incorr.
+    - Link to this file:

 - C'h.
 01. Names of the huge numbers in breton:
-    - Description: you will find a database to know how to generate new names for very huge numbers into breton.
+    - Description: you will find a database to know how to generate understable new names for very huge numbers into breton.
     - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/C'h.%2001.%20Names%20of%20the%20huge%20numbers%20in%20breton
 - C'h.
 02. How to count in breton with singuliar forms:
     - Description: you will find a database to know how to count in breton with singuliar forms.